 Climate Resilience & Strategy Consulting Director, Marsh Advisory

-In the last few years, the collective realization that climate change is not a possibility, but an emerging operating reality, has posed the business and financial community with a new question: How do you invest confidently in a world where, within the investment horizon, a changing climate can impact the viability of an asset or an entire business?
+In the last few years, the collective realisation that climate change is not a possibility, but an emerging operating reality, has posed the business and financial community with a new question: How do you invest confidently in a world where, within the investment horizon, a changing climate can impact the viability of an asset or an entire business?

-The climate agenda has found its way to the boardroom of many organizations, for both prudent risk management and increased regulatory pressures.
+The climate agenda has found its way to the boardroom of many organisations, for both prudent risk management and increased regulatory pressures.
 Whether it’s mandated stress tests for banks or public reporting — such as via the Task Force on Climate-related Financial Disclosures (TCFD) framework — for others, it boils down to the need to ingest new and complex climate data, connect that data to existing functions and models, and to do so at pace.

 For many, it represents a greater reliance on third-party data and models than is natural or comfortable based on historic risk management approaches.
 This does not mean climate models themselves should be taken on faith, but rather that understanding them and what good looks like is becoming a new fundamental and imperative for leadership.